Timothy-Arnold/Airbnb-Property-Modelling/README.md

 I made and tuned several models, including neural networks, to predict 3 different labels: Price per Night, Category of the property, and Number of Bedrooms.

-The models which I got the best results with after grid searching:
+The models which I got the best results with after applying grid search to them:

-Price per Night: Neural Network
+**Price per Night:** Neural Network

-Category of the property: Gradient Boosting Classifier
+**Category of the property:** Gradient Boosting Classifier

-Number of Bedrooms: Random Forest Regressor
+**Number of Bedrooms:** Random Forest Regressor

 Given more time I would have liked to have made use of my cleaned image data to help train a CNN.